atfinke/rl-blackjack/README.md

 ### results after poking things for a bit

-I definitely have some fundamental fitting errors in a few places due to the handling of Aces (1,11).
+I definitely have some fundamental fitting logic errors in a few places due to the handling of Aces (1,11).
 Still pretty fun to mess around with rl.

+(Update: Results now outdated)

 fitting with rounds: 10,000,000
 | Player Hand | Dealer First Card | Hit | Stay |